Athena-yousra/Modular-gripper/README.md

 ```

 All the mesh file paths in `main.xml` and `gripper_hardware.xml` have
-already been changed to **relative** paths (they used to be hardcoded to
+already been changed to **relative** paths   , everything resolves automatically.
-one machine, e.g. `/home/yousra/gripper/meshes/...`) — so once the
-`assets/` and `gripper/meshes/` folders are sitting alongside the other
-files, everything resolves automatically.
 You don't need to edit any
-path in any file, on any machine, as long as you run the scripts **from
+path in any file, on any machine, as long as you run the scripts

 ## Setup